Efficient Deep Reinforcement Learning with Predictive Processing Proximal Policy Optimization: Discussion

-The question remains why RNNs that also minimize their prediction error perform so well.
+The question remains as to why RNNs that minimize their prediction error perform so well.
 We hypothesize that it encourages the RNN to learn an internal representation (world model) of the causes of its sensations~\citep{ha2018recurrent}.
 Such an induced world model may provide a better basis for control.
-Furthermore, the use of a predictive processing loss may serve as a regularizer that decorrelates the inputs, which is similar to whitening of sensory input in early visual areas~\cite{Graham2006-qk} and has been shown to have a positive impact on generalization performance in classification tasks~\cite{Huang2018-kf}.
+Furthermore, the use of a predictive processing loss may serve as a regularizer that decorrelates the inputs, which is similar to whitening of sensory input in early visual areas~\cite{Graham2006-qk} and has been shown to have a positive impact on training speed of classification tasks~\cite{Huang2018-kf, ahmad2023constrained, Luo2017-ku}.
 We expect that a deeper understanding and more widespread adoption of brain-inspired mechanisms such as the one proposed here, will yield more efficient and effective neural controllers in artificial intelligence.